Oxybenzone: Production

-Oxybenzone is produced by Friedel-Crafts reaction of benzoyl chloride with 3-methoxyphenol.
+Oxybenzone is produced by the Friedel-Crafts reaction of benzoyl chloride with 3-methoxyphenol.

 Uses

 Oxybenzone is used in plastics as an ultraviolet light absorber and stabilizer.
 It is used, along with other benzophenones, in sunscreens, hair sprays, and cosmetics because they help prevent potential damage from sunlight exposure.
-It is also found, in concentrations up to 1%, in nail polishes.
+It is also found, as a stabilizer in concentrations up to 1%, in nail polishes.
 Oxybenzone can also be used as a photostabilizer for synthetic resins.
-Benzophenones can leach from food packaging, and are widely used as photo-initiators to activate a chemical that dries ink faster.
-It is also found in nail polish, fragrances, hairspray, and cosmetics as a photostabilizer.
-Despite its photoprotective qualities, much controversy surrounds oxybenzone because of its possible hormonal and photoallergenic effects, leading many countries to regulate its use.
+This substance can leach from food packaging, and is widely used as photo-initiators to activate a chemical that dries ink faster.
+Despite its photoprotective qualities, much controversy surrounds oxybenzone because of possible negative hormonal and photoallergenic effects, leading many countries to regulate use in sunscreen products.